naveen12124139/react-interview-question/README.md

 <a href="#top1"> Back to top &#8593;</a>

-## 19. <a id="#19">What are some performance optimization techniques in React?</a>
+## 19. <a id="19">What are some performance optimization techniques in React?</a>
-**answer:- ** There are several performance optimization techniques you can employ in React to improve the efficiency and responsiveness of your applications.
+**answer:-** There are several performance optimization techniques you can employ in React to improve the efficiency and responsiveness of your applications.
 Here are some commonly used techniques:

 1. **React.memo()**: The `React.memo()` higher-order component is used to memoize functional components and prevent unnecessary re-renders.
 It works similarly to `React.PureComponent` for class components.
 By wrapping a component with `React.memo()`, React will only re-render the component if its props have changed.
 Example:
 ```jsx